-I’m an accomplished freelance writer and editor with experience ranging from magazine features and newspaper deadlines to writing for the web and creating custom content.
-My work has been published in consumer, trade, and custom outlets, including Reuters, The Guardian, the AARP Bulletin, Latina, the Philadelphia Inquirer, Rolex Magazine, Geico Now, Lodging, Risk Management, and New Jersey Monthly.
+I’m an accomplished freelance writer and editor in the Philadelphia area.
+My areas of expertise include health (wellness and healthcare), business (entrepreneurship and small business), and lifestyle (travel and parenting).
+My work has been published in consumer, custom, and trade outlets, including Reuters, The Guardian, the AARP Bulletin, Latina, the Philadelphia Inquirer, Rolex Magazine, Geico Now, Lodging, and Risk Management.

 I’m also a college journalism instructor, teaching on-site and online since 2010.
-I’m currently an adjunct at Villanova University, the University of Delaware, and the University of Massachusetts.
-My courses include Journalism Practices, Journalism (online course), News Reporting & Writing, Feature Writing, and Health Journalism.
+I’m currently an adjunct at Villanova University and the University of Massachusetts.
+My courses include Journalism Practices, News Reporting & Writing, Feature Writing, and Health Journalism.